Safetywashing: Do AI Safety Benchmarks Actually Measure Safety Progress?: Truthfulness

 \section{Truthfulness}

 Truthfulness is often touted as a cornerstone for AI safety.
 Previous safety-focused literature \cite{evans2021truthfulaidevelopinggoverning, amodei2016concrete, bowman2022measuringprogressscalableoversight} discusses the importance of superhuman systems telling the truth---motivating the creation of truthfulness datasets, as well as verification and supervision of model outputs.
 Reducing hallucinations would make large language models more practical and reliable for various applications.
-However, a question arises with whether common truthfulness benchmarks merely measure general upstream capabilities.
+However, a question arises whether common truthfulness benchmarks merely track general capabilities and compute scale.

 Truthfulness benchmarks may be liable to be misleading metrics for safety.
 Furthermore, the term is often used broadly, encompassing accurate question-answering (which is already highly correlated with general capabilities) to misconception avoidance (\ref{subsec:misconceptions}), scalable oversight (\ref{subsec:scalable_oversight}), and calibration (\ref{subsec:calibration}).
 We address this question in the following sections.